TUDelftGeodesy/caroline/docs/glossary.md

 ## Jobs
 All jobs run on a single AoI on a single track.
 The following specifications will assume this.

-- <b>s1_download</b>: this job checks if all raw SLCs acquired between the specified start date and end date that are available on ASF have been downloaded to the HPC.
-This is achieved by querying the ASF servers and downloading any missing raw SLCs.
+- <b>s1_download</b>: this job checks if all original SLCs acquired between the specified start date and end date that are available on ASF have been downloaded to the HPC.
+This is achieved by querying the ASF servers and downloading any missing original SLCs.
     * input:
       * AoI in `.shp` format
     * output:
-      * Raw SLCs
+      * Original SLCs
-- <b>doris</b>: this job performs Sentinel-1 coregistration
+- <b>doris_v5</b>: this job performs the basic interferometric Sentinel-1 procedure per image pair.
+This includes coregistration, resampling, interferogram generation, reference DEM (including reference ellipsoid) subtraction, burst merging, and geocoding.
+FULL LIST FROM EMAIL.
     * input:
-      * Raw SLCs
+      * Original SLCs
       * AoI in `.shp` format
-      * Digital Elevation Model covering the entirety of the raw SLCs in `.raw` format
+      * Digital Elevation Model covering the entirety of the original SLCs in `.raw` format
     * output:
       * Selection of bursts intersecting with the provided AoI (+ a small buffer)
       * Burstwise complex interferograms with reference DEM subtracted (`cint_srd.raw`)